 Even after the initial grief wanes, you and your family will likely want to seek counseling to help get through this difficult time.
 Sadly, not all health insurance policies provide adequate mental health benefits.
 It’s possible you will need to pay out-of-pocket for any ongoing counseling or therapy you or your loved one require.
 Life insurance policy proceeds can help cover the cost of such services.

-A Children’s Term Life Insurance Rider is the Answer
+A Children’s Term Life Insurance Rider May be the Answer

 - Coverage Amount – $2,000 to $10,000